rykovv/spiffs_circular_queue/README.md

 It was carefully tested on ESP32 considering important general and corner cases.
 Such cases as split elem size or split elem data due to circular nature were working very fine.

 Multiple instances of different queues can peacefully coexist.
-This is a tipical example.
+This is a typical example.

 ```cpp
 #include <Arduino.h>